icos-urenio/Improve-my-city/README.md

 * Just a numbering convension to 3 level versioning

 ### Version 2.5.0
-Brings complete support for mobile versions (Android, iOS, REST services) of Improve-My-City, by third parties.
+Brings complete support for mobile versions (Android, iOS, REST services) of ImproveMyCity, by third parties.

 Mobile json wrapping is supported by Live+Gov European Research Programme